Get

 Dogs with short coats still have very short fur, but it isn’t quite as short as a smooth coat.
 While it may be slightly longer, these dogs don’t need tons of grooming, either.
 They may need to be brushed occasionally to remove loose fur and control shedding, but they won’t be prone to tangling.

 These dogs may have an undercoat.
 Dogs that do have an undercoat will shed more, as their fur will be a bit thicker.
 However, they’ll also be more “weather-proof,” able to handle colder temperatures and rain.
-Whether or not the specific breed has an undercoat has a huge impact on their grooming requirements.
+Whether or not the specific breed has an undercoat has an impact on their grooming requirements.

 3. Double Coat